Department of Computer Science

 Visiting Researcher - Center for TeleInfraStruktur (CTiF), Aalborg University, Denmark (Mentor: Dr. Ramjee Prasad)

 I am an Indian fifth year Ph.D candidate in the Department of Computer Science at the University of Southern California's (USC) Viterbi School of Engineering .
 My current major research interest lies in the area of economics and mathematical modeling of distributed network security.
-I also have a minor research interest in network economics, applied game theory, and software-defined networking.
+I also have a minor research interest in network economics, network privacy and its economics, applied game theory, and software-defined networking.
 I am a recipient of the prestigious Provost Fellowship at USC.
 In the past, as an undergraduate and as a masters student, I have held research positions related to network reliability and network optimization at Indian Institute of Technology, Kharagpur, India, Indian Institute of Management, Calcutta, India, and Center for TeleInfrastruktur, Aalborg, Denmark.
 My Erdos number is 4.
 In my spare time I do international travel, listen to music, watch movies, swim, and play/watch cricket.

 The Flavor of My Research